 Gigi is a multi-talented broadcaster who works across television and radio, mostly in tennis and sometimes in football.
 We bring her in on loan during the Queen’s tennis tournament to stand in for David Law, who is too busy wearing a suit and trying to look important as Media Director.
 Co-presenting the daily Tennis Podcast from Queen’s with Catherine Whitaker, Gigi works for BBC 5 Live, ATP Radio and many other very, very lucky media organisations.
 We are not at liberty to say which football club she supports.

 Gorana designs everything that needs designing for The Tennis Podcast.
-She created our logo, artwork, social media channels' branding, online shop, merchandise and this website.
+She created our logo, artwork, social media branding, online shop, merchandise and this website.
 David says of his wife’s talents: “she makes me look better than I really am”.
 Useful.
-When not producing arresting visual artwork for The Tennis Podcast, Gorana designs visual identities for various brands, as well as children’s books.
+When not producing arresting visual artwork for The Tennis Podcast, Gorana designs visual identities for various brands.
 Her true passion is designing for sports and kids.
-She has no choice but to support West Bromwich Albion.
+She loves American football and supports New Orleans Saints and Houston Texans.

 Grand Slams Pundit